jimcorbet/MetaCapstone/README.md

 # Little Lemon :lemon:

-Welcome to the Little Lemon Restaurant website repository.
-This project was created as a part of the Meta Frontend Developer course.
-It's built using React and offers a stylish interface for users who want to explore the restaurant's menu and make reservations.
+Greetings and thank you for visiting the repository for the Little Lemon Restaurant’s web portal.
+This repository houses a project that is an integral component of the Meta Frontend Developer curriculum.
+Crafted with React, this project presents an elegant user interface designed for patrons to peruse the culinary offerings and secure table reservations at Little Lemon.

 ![Website Preview](./src/assets/preview.png)

-## Live Preview

-Check out the live version of the website!
-[View Live Demo](https://littlelemon.leanczo.vercel.app/)

 ## Features